ryanwaite28/cs-swe-guide/README.md

   - https://www.geeksforgeeks.org/introduction-of-compiler-design/
 - CERTIFICATE COURSES:
   - https://www.edx.org/course/compilers?index=product&queryID=41f7cd7bb7f304f84acdc77c83156684&position=2
+- What to practice:
+  - You can try to create your own languate using Flex and Bison

 11. ### Computer Science Recap
 - computers (computing machine) are basically a bunch of light/electric switches where the order of switches have a specific meaning/instruction